gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 gem5 has its own internal classes for measuring statistics (stats for short).
 Let's go ahead and include the header files for them in `src/bootcamp/insepctor_gadget.hh` gem5 has its own internal classes for measuring statistics (stats for short).
+Let's go ahead and include the header files for them in `src/bootcamp/insepctor_gadget.hh` gem5 has its own internal classes for measuring statistics (stats for short).
 Let's go ahead and include the header files for them in `src/bootcamp/insepctor_gadget.hh`

 ```cpp
 #include "base/statistics.hh"